aldente0630/state-farm-detection/README.md

 # State Farm Distracted Driver Detection
 ## Goals
-* Experiment with various modern deep learning techniques from the paper, [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187) through the image classification task.
+* Experiment with various modern deep learning techniques from the paper, [Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187) through an image classification task.
 * Build a high-speed and efficient data pipeline using the *TFRecord* file format, *Dataset* API, and the `albumentations` library.
 * Explain a model via [Grad-CAM](https://arxiv.org/abs/1610.02391) and host it using *TF Serving* or *SageMaker* to enable real-time inference.
 * (Optional) Effectively manage experiments through the `wandb` library.